ou-ecolab/ecopad/README.md

 ```

 Now copy the files from the `local_fortran_example` directory to `{YourName}Example` and take a look at them with an editor.
-Then add them to your repo command and commit your changes and push them to github.
+Then add them to your repo command and commit your changes and push them to github (The commands below will not copy the files into your new submodle's folder, so ensure you do that manually first).
 ```bash
 cd {YourName}Example
 git add dockerfile entrypoint.sh start_sshd.sh test.f90